 What's New Archive

-To learn more about these discoveries and current research, please visit the Vents Program web site.
+To find out more information about this study please visit the Atmospheric Chemistry web site.

 PMEL technicians departed the week of January 7 for a 7-week cruise on the NOAA Ship Ronald H.Brown in the Northeast Atlantic to service moorings in the Prediction and Research Moored Array in the Atlantic (PIRATA).
 PMEL will be deploying 5 moorings at 4 PIRATA sites.

 The PIRATA array was established in 1997 in partnership with France and Brazil and studies ocean-atmosphere interactions in the tropical Atlantic.
 Visit the PIRATA web page for more information.

 The worldwide Argo float array of over 3,000 devices made its one-millionth profile in the beginning of December.
 Measuring temperature and salinity in the first 3,000 feet of the ocean, the Argo float array helps scientists better understand changes in ocean heat content and salinity.

 PMEL currently has 476 active Argo floats mostly in the Pacific Ocean, making up 13% of the worldwide array.
 You can find out more about PMEL’s Argo floats and where they are located on their website.